driverdrift/website-deploy/README.md

 1. Choose `Trusted Root Certification Authorities`.
 1. Click `Finish` to complete the certificate import.
 > Note: You need to **restart your browser** for the certificate to take effect.

+# Apply public certificate
+1. visit https://dash.cloudflare.com to apply for origin certificate.
+2. use Let's Encrypt for free TLS certificates.